-The algorithms employed in the RAL-code generator for different schemes (e.g., AddPath, MvRep, AddNode, and ChNode) are all based on efficient searching through the space of all possible solutions for the specified goal.
+for the specified goal.
 During the search process, the algorithms cut off unnecessary solution branches based on specified constraints.
 We omit the generation algorithm for ChNode and AddNode schemes, since they are straightforward to design.
 We detail the design of generation algorithms for AddPath and MvRep schemes.

 RAL-code generation for AddPath scheme.
 The algorithm works in two phases.
 In the preprocessing phase, all network paths are classified into groups according to the number of overlapping devices, between that group and the topology of original replication deployment.
 Intuitively, all the paths in the same group have the equal effects in terms of improving the original replication deployment's independence.
 For example in Figure 2a, a candidate path <src="S4" dst="Internet" route="Agg3,Core2"/> has no overlapping device with the current replication deployment.
 In the second phase, the algorithm finds new paths to be added to the existing fault graph.
 Adding each of these paths in fault graph would influence the independence of the entire replication deployment.
+Using the binary search, we find the minimal number of paths.
+The constraints are enforced by discarding the paths that do not satisfy them.